Sponsor An Animal Ambassador

 Terry came to Wild Care in November of 2022.
 He is a male Eastern Painted Turtle with vibrant coloring.
 He was surrendered by a family that could no longer care for him.
 He cannot be released into the wild because he is habituated to people.
 He is doing very well, and is currently getting used to a new diet of live food and fresh greens.
 He will become one of our Animal Ambassadors, and part of our education outreach program teaching people about the importance of turtles in our environment, and why they should remain wild.

-Thank you to Restoration 1 of Cape Cod for their sponsorship of the care of Terry in 2023 and 2024.
+Thank you to Monica Smith for her sponsorship of the care of Terry since 2024.

 Meet GARV the Eastern Box Turtle

-GARV has been traveling all over Cape Cod in the past two years – from classrooms, to Wild Care’s various events, to the Blessing of the Animals at Dennis Union Church, etc. He was even featured on public television, courtesy of the Cape Cod Community Media Center.
+GARV has been traveling all over Cape Cod – from classrooms, to Wild Care’s various events, to the Blessing of the Animals at Dennis Union Church, etc. He was even featured on public television, courtesy of the Cape Cod Community Media Center.
 This wonderful turtle has been teaching young and old alike about the natural history and value Eastern Box Turtles bring to Cape Cod, and warming peoples hearts along the way. ♥️

-Garv’s care has been generously sponsored by Garvey Communication Associates Inc. since 2017.
-Thank you John Garvey and your wonderful team for your love of turtles, your kindness and support of Wild Care, and sponsorship of Garv for 2023!
+THANK YOU to John Garvey for Garv’s annual sponsorship since 2017!
+Thank you and your wonderful team at Garvey Communication Associates Inc., for your love of turtles, your kindness and support of Wild Care, and sponsorship of Garv for 2025!
+We are so grateful for John Garvey, that we named Garv after him.

 (Care includes: Food, daily handling and exercise, housekeeping and cleaning, and a bodyguard at events.)